Dr Gergana Rusenova

 Doctor of Science, ETH Zurich, Switzerland; Master of Science, University Stuttgart, Germany; Bachelor of Science, University Stuttgart, Germany

-Gergana has also gained practical work experience in Germany working for the engineering offices Knippers Helbig Advanced Engineering and SL Rasch Special and Lightweight Structures, as well as for the architectural office Prof. W. Kergassner.
+Gergana has gained practical work experience in Germany working for the structural engineering offices Knippers Helbig Advanced Engineering and SL Rasch Special and Lightweight Structures, as well as for the architectural office Prof. W. Kergassner.
+She participated in the planning and execution phases of projects

 PhD candidate and honours supervision